 - If your baby is sick, they might not be nursing enough.
 This can affect the milk supply.

 - Some babies have a problem with latching on the nipple or sucking the milk.
-This can decrease the milk supply.
+This can decrease breast milk supply.

 - After going back to work, you might not feel that you’re breastfeeding your child as much as you want to.